Loganville High School: The School

 Loganville High School is a public, four-year comprehensive high school for grades nine through twelve.
 It is accredited by the Southern Association of Colleges and Schools.

 The present school facility was first occupied in the fall of 1998.
 In January 2002, a new wing was opened to house an additional 450 students.

 With an enrollment of nearly 2,000 students, LHS is a school in transition from rural to urban.

 In 2008 LHS was awarded bronze for the highest percentage of students meeting and exceeding standards.

 Faculty

 Loganville High School employs 137 teachers, four administrators, four counselors, and two media specialists.
 22 staff members are certified to work with gifted children.
 The school also employs five secretaries, ten paraprofessionals, two school resource officers, one school nurse, and eight other support personnel.
 Five parent volunteers supplement the secretarial and administrative support positions on a regular basis.
 Many more volunteer their services on testing days and other special occasions.

 The principal is Matt McDonald.
-The assistant principals are John Lamb, Amanda McMillan, Niles Davis, and Carrin Meadows.
+The assistant principals are John Lamb, Amanda McMillan,and Carrin Meadows.